 Upon return to the Carlisle campus, you must complete the Enrollment in Another Institution form.
 Seniors are required to submit these forms prior to the course request period for their last semester.
 If the form is not in the Registrar's Office by that time, the student will not be permitted to participate in course request.
 Please note that this form is required whether you are seeking major, minor, distribution, or general credit.
-After obtaining the required signatures, you should bring the form to the Center for Global Study and Engagement for approval by the Study Abroad Coordinator.
+After obtaining the required signatures, you should bring the form to the Center for Global Study and Engagement for approval.
 The form will then be forwarded to the Registrar's Office.
 Students should work directly with their host program to ensure that an official transcript is sent to the Registrar's Office as soon as possible after the program has ended.

 Determination of eligibility for major, minor, or distribution credit is up to the academic chair(s) of the relevant department(s).
 You should be prepared to provide course descriptions, syllabi, reading materials, as well as papers and/or exams that you wrote as part of the class.
 For example, if you are a history major and you took a history course abroad, you should meet with the chair of Dickinson's history department, who will then determine whether the course is eligible for major credit.
 If the course is approved for major credit, the chair will sign your Enrollment in Another Institution Form.
 For a list of current department chairs, as well as interdisciplinary program advisors, click here.

 Please note that students interested in participating in non-Dickinson study abroad programs during the summer are not required to complete a Dickinson application.
 However, the following steps must be followed in order to transfer in any credit from non-Dickinson summer study abroad programs:

 1. You must fill out an Enrollment in Another Institution, listing the course (or courses) you plan to take.